2cupsgluten-free flour blend with xanthan gum (see notes)plus additional flour for rolling out the dough

-Add gluten-free flour blend, xanthan gum (if using), and salt to a large bowl.
+Add gluten-free flour blend and salt to a large bowl.
 Whisk to combine.

 Create a well in the center of the flour mixture and add the eggs and egg yolks.
 Whisk the eggs until scrambled, then, slowly whisk in the flour mixture to the eggs until incorporated.

-Turn the dough out onto a floured surface press the dough together into a smooth dough ball.
+Turn the dough out onto a floured surface and press the dough together into a smooth ball.

 Cut the dough into four equal pieces and add one piece of dough to a floured surface.
 Cover the remaining dough with a towel or plastic wrap to keep it from drying out.

-Roll out the section of the dough on a floured surface until very thin.
-You can roll it over a floured piece of parchment paper to prevent it from sticking to your countertops.
+Roll out one section of the dough on a floured surface until very thin.
+You can roll it over a floured piece of parchment paper to prevent it from sticking to your countertop.
 You want the dough to be somewhat translucent.
-Make sure the dough is well floured to keep it from sticking to the rolling pin and surface.
+Make sure the dough is well-floured to keep it from sticking to the rolling pin and surface.

-You can either run the dough sheets through your pasta machine, or, with a knife or pizza cutter, cut the egg noodle dough into long pieces, with ½ inch width. *See my tip below for cutting even strips.
+You can either run the dough sheets through your pasta machine or, with a knife or pizza cutter, cut the egg noodle dough into long pieces, with ½ inch width. *See my tip below for cutting the dough into even strips.

 Place the cut noodles into a pile on a baking sheet lined with parchment paper and flour to keep them from clumping together.
 Repeat with the remaining dough.